PythonCharmers/python-future/README.rst

             pass

-    which is standard Python 3 code except for the ``execfile`` function, which has no good backward-portable equivalent.
+    which is standard Python 3 code except for the ``execfile`` function, which does not exist in Python 3 and has no clean, simple backward-portable equivalent because ``exec`` on Python 2 is a statement.

     Another difference is version support: ``future`` supports only Python 2.7 and Python 3.3+.
 In contrast, ``six`` is designed to